BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 @article{fu2023mme,
-  title={MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models}, author={Fu, Chaoyou and Chen, Peixian and Shen, Yunhang and Qin, Yulei and Zhang, Mengdan and Lin, Xu and Qiu, Zhenyu and Lin, Wei and Yang, Jinrui and Zheng, Xiawu and Li, Ke and Sun, Xing and Ji, Rongrong}, journal={arXiv preprint arXiv:2306.13394}, year={2023}
+  title={MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models}, author={Fu, Chaoyou and Chen, Peixian and Shen, Yunhang and Qin, Yulei and Zhang, Mengdan and Lin, Xu and Yang, Jinrui and Zheng, Xiawu and Li, Ke and Sun, Xing and Wu, Yunsheng and Ji, Rongrong}, journal={arXiv preprint arXiv:2306.13394}, year={2023}
 }